olilau/odoo-upgrade/doc/source/help.rst

 The ``timezone`` option needs an exact match on an existing timezone.
 You can get the list of valid timezones in the `timezones.txt` file.

-The `odoo-upgrade.py` script will also try to display a list of the closest matching timezones:
+The `odoo_upgrade` script will also try to display a list of the closest matching timezones:

 ::

-  odoo-upgrade.py create --contract=M123-abc \
+  odoo_upgrade create --contract=M123-abc \
     --email john.doe@example.com --target 8.0 \
     --aim test --filename db.dump --timezone brus